seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 {% endhighlight %}

 The method returns a promise that resolves with an array of user data.
 If there is no user for a provided email the promise rejects with `UserNotFoundError`.
 Done, `Users` class is ready and we can continue with `JwtAuthenticator`.
-Update the constructor and add a dependency for `Users:
+Update the constructor and add a dependency for `Users`:

 {% highlight php %}
 <?php